nraibaud/flexjs/README.md

 * Call a css file named flex.css (If not, the first found css, will be used)
 * Define your rules as JSON object.
 * Call the flex function.
+* You can set size base from % of computedStyle, comptutedStyle - number value, number value.
 * You can calculate width or height between two different element even if they are parents.
 * You can calculate width or height between two different values.
 * You can calculate width or height between elements and values.